 The Article “How to Send Mass Email Successfully: A Step-by-Step Guide” was originally published in 2019.
 It has been reworked and modernized for 2020.

 On the surface, it seems like mass emailing is fairly simple: write up an email and send it to as many people as possible.
-In reality, though, that’s a recipe for failure; there are many factors that play into how to send mass email and be successful with it.
+In reality, though, that’s a recipe for failure.
+There are many factors that play into how to send mass email successfully.